Neil Connery

 Neil Niren Connery (16 December 1938 – 9 May 2021) was a Scottish actor and the younger brother of actor Sean Connery.

-Personal
+Early life

 Connery was born in Edinburgh, Scotland, on 16 December 1938.
 The Connery family is of partial Irish origin.
 His father, Joseph Connery, was a lorry driver; and his mother, Euphemia (Effie) McLean, worked as a cleaner.
-Connery had a modest upbringing in a deprived area of Edinburgh.
+Connery had a modest upbringing in Fountainbridge, a deprived area of Edinburgh.